evanYDL/Tavily-ChatGPT-App/README.md

-## ChatGPT App SDK Version
+## ChatGPT App - Tavily Company Lookup
 This repository includes a **ChatGPT App SDK** implementation that lets you research companies directly in ChatGPT powered by Tavily Search.

-# Company Researcher Agent
-Company Researcher Agent searches the web for information about a user-supplied company and returns it in a structured format with a beautiful interactive UI.

 ### Tavily Search